Dating Rock Art

 streamers and the long streamers with open stalk.

-The length of those
+The length of those streamers estimated visually

-streamers estimated visually exceeded l.5 solar
+exceeded l.5 solar diameter,

 i.e., as long as, or even longer than, the length seen on the